 departure:reservation_to

-# whatever other fields needed
+# other fields needed

 }